Gallery & Technical Manager

 Talk to Jessie at firstname.lastname@example.org

-Kate manages the office and leads on operational and special projects.
+Kate manages the day to day operations of the gallery, including; overseeing finances, building management, office management, implementing new systems and procedures and HR processes.
 She has a wealth of experience in administration, logistics and office management and has previously worked in the charity and health sectors.
-Kate has a degree in Photographic Arts and continues to also work as a freelance photographer in her own time.
+Kate has a degree in Photographic Arts and has also worked as a Freelance Photographer.